\Lambda-buildings and base change functors: Proof of the third Main Result

-Now suppose that two points $x_i\in A_i$ do not lie in one apartment.
+Now suppose that the two points $x_i\in A_i$ do not lie in one apartment.
 Let $K$ be the set of points in $A_1$ which do lie in an apartment with $x_2$.
 Note that due to the above discussion and the fact that (A2) is already proven for $(X',\cA')$ we have that $K$ is a finite union of convex sets.
+Let us show that $K$ is non-empty.
 Let $\partial S$ be a chamber at infinity of the apartment $A_1$.
 Lemma~\ref{lemma:inap2} implies that there exists an apartment $A$ in $(X',\cA')$ containing $x_2$ and $\partial S$ at infinity.
 By applying Lemma~\ref{lemma:A4prep} one obtains that $A$ and $A_1$ in $(X',\cA')$ share at least a Weyl chamber.
 So $K$ is not empty, but also not the entirety of $A_1$ as $x_1 \notin K$.

-Because $K$ is a finite union of convex sets, one can find a point $y$ in $K$ so that not all the germs based at $y$ lie in $K$ (a point at the ``border'' of $K$).
+Because $K$ is a finite union of convex sets, one can find a point $y$ in $K$ such that not all the germs based at $y$ lie in $K$ (a point at the ``border'' of $K$).
 Let $\Delta_y R$ be such a germ, and $c$ a chamber at infinity of a Weyl chamber $U$ based at $y$ containing $x_2$ (possible because there exists an apartment containing both).
 Lemma~\ref{lemma:inap2} yields that there exists an apartment $A'$ containing the germ $\Delta_y R$ and $c$ at infinity.
-Apartment $A'$ also contains the Weyl chamber $U$ (so also $x_2$) due to (A2).
+Apartment $A'$ also contains the Weyl chamber $U$ (so $x_2$ as well) due to (A2).
 The germ $\Delta_y R$ lies in $K$, contradicting the way we have chosen $\Delta_y R$.
 So we obtain that $K$ contains all points of $A_1$.
 The proposition is hereby proven.